New Brunswick Route 16: Route description

+Route 16 begins in Tantramar near Aulac at a cloverleaf interchange, one of only three grade-separated interchanges on the entire route.
+Route 16 used to continue an additional 300 m to Aulac Road, the original alignment of Route 2, but was adjusted when a 4-lane alignment opened in the early 1990s.

 Route 16 continues east from Aulac as an uncontrolled access 2-lane highway passing through the following communities in rural Westmorland County while paralleling the New Brunswick-Nova Scotia inter-provincial border: Point de Bute, Upper Point de Bute, Jolicure, Halls Hill, and Baie Verte Road.

 The first major intersection on Route 16 east of Aulac is a T intersection with Main Street just west of the community of Baie Verte.
-Main Street is a former alignment of Route 16 and connects with Route 970 in the community of Baie Verte; this alignment was bypassed during a 7 km realignment of Route 16 around Baie Verte and Port Elgin in the 1960s.
+Main Street is a former alignment of Route 16 and connects with Route 970 in the community of Baie Verte; this alignment was bypassed during a 7 km realignment of Route 16 around Baie Verte and Strait Shores in the 1960s.

-Route 16 continues east on this bypass alignment through Coburg before entering Port Elgin where it interchanges directly with Route 970 and the eastern terminus of Route 15 in a roundabout interchange called the Port Elgin Rotary.
-The 1960s bypass reconnects with the original alignment of Route 16 at a T intersection with East Main Street on the east side of Port Elgin.
+Route 16 continues east on this bypass alignment through Coburg before entering Strait Shores where it interchanges directly with Route 970 and the eastern terminus of Route 15 in a roundabout interchange called the Port Elgin Rotary.
+The 1960s bypass reconnects with the original alignment of Route 16 at a T intersection with East Main Street on the east side of Strait Shores.

-Route 16 continues east from Port Elgin as an uncontrolled access 2-lane highway passing through the following communities on the Cape Tormentine peninsula: Timber River (where it intersects Route 960), Hardy, Melrose, and Malden.
+Route 16 continues east from Strait Shores as an uncontrolled access 2-lane highway passing through the following communities on the Cape Tormentine peninsula: Timber River (where it intersects Route 960), Hardy, Melrose, and Malden.

 At Malden the highway intersects with Immigrant Road in a T intersection.
 Immigrant Road serves Bayfield and Cape Tormentine and is the original 6 km alignment of Route 16 from Malden to Cape Tormentine before the Confederation Bridge opened on May 31, 1997.

 From Malden to the eastern terminus at the abutment of the Confederation Bridge in Cape Jourimain, Route 16 is a controlled access 2-lane highway running on a 7 km alignment that opened in 1997.
 It intersects Route 955 in a grade-separated diamond interchange approximately 1.5 km west of Bayfield.

 The final interchange on Route 16 is also grade separated and provides access to the Cape Jourimain Nature Centre approximately 0.6 km west of the Confederation Bridge.
 Traffic leaves Route 16 when entering the Confederation Bridge to cross the Northumberland Strait to Prince Edward Island before continuing on Trans-Canada Highway Route 1.

-Port Elgin is the only major community along the route.
+Strait Shores is the only major community along the route.